diyElectronicsLab/SensingTheCampus/actuators/ESP32-servo-motor-SG90/Readme.md

 ### Preparations

-- open VScode and create a new project in platform I/O (as usual)
+- open the Arduino IDE, create a new project and choose the ESP32 Dev Kit Board
-- click on the PIO icon (alien head), then click on "libraries"
+- click on "tools", then click on "manage libraries"
-- search for the "servo ESP32" library `important: Version 1.0.3` by Jaroslav Paral and add it to your project
+- search for the "servo ESP32" library
-- check the example code --> this is a port of the original arduino servo library, it is very easy to use!
-Be aware: all other versions apart from 1.0.3 are buggy.
+- check the example code --> this is a port of the original arduino servo library, and it's very easy to use!

 ### The Code

-- click on "src" and your main.cpp file
 - copy and paste the code from the "ESP32-servo-basic" folder of this repository
 - compile and then upload the code to your ESP32 board
 - Hurray: if everything went fine, your servo should be turning from one end to the other and back!

 Step by Step:

-`#include <Servo.h>` <br>
+`#include <ESP32Servo.h>` <br>
 --> includes the servo library we just added to our project

 `#define SERVO_PIN 26`<br>